Run Automation is being integrated into the extrutec Group!

 To manage this dynamic growth, extrutec has simultaneously restructured and optimized its organizational framework.
 Dedicated departments have been established, and workflows from R&D to operations have been refined.

 To support this momentum, the management team has been expanded with two new leaders.
 Michael Schindler now heads the Commercial Division.
-He joined extrutec in mid-2024 and moved from a similar position to the global market leader in extrusion heating systems.
+He joined extrutec in mid-2024 and moved from a similar position to the global technology leader in extrusion heating systems.
 His current focus is on HR and recruitment – a response to the rising demand for qualified professionals driven by our growing order volumes.

 “I see great potential at extrutec not just in extrusion engineering but especially in innovation.
 And that requires motivated and dedicated people.
 Recruiting and supporting them is key to ensuring our long-term competitiveness,” says Michael Schindler.